 Work done in between the given time is more compared to another bond.
 It is beat Costly in compare to others; brickbats are used in a rare case.

 For the construction of this bond, no Skilled labor required.
 Less mortar is used for this bond.

 What Is Flemish Bond?

-- In this type of bond, every alternative course of this Flemish bond starts with a header at the corner.
+In this types of bond, every alternative course of this Flemish bond starts with a header at the corner.

 Also, read: Trapezoidal Footing Formula with Calculation

 Single Flemish bond is a mixture of Flemish and English bond.
-During this type of construction, the face exposed surface of the wall consists of the Flemish bond and the backside surface of the wall made of by English bond in each course.
+During this types of construction, the face exposed surface of the wall consists of the Flemish bond and the backside surface of the wall made of by English bond in each course.